obsidiane-lab/notifuse-symfony-bundle/README.md

 | `Notifuse\SymfonyBundle\Service\ApiClient` | Handles authenticated requests to the Notifuse API. |
 | `Notifuse\SymfonyBundle\Service\NotificationCenterEmbedProvider` | Builds notification center URLs and script tags. |

+## GitLab CI, Package Registry & Versioning

+A `.gitlab-ci.yml` file validates the bundle and publishes it to the GitLab Composer registry whenever a Git tag is pushed.
+The `release` job runs only on tags, creates a Composer archive, and uploads it to `GET /projects/:id/packages/composer` using the built-in `CI_JOB_TOKEN` (so no extra secrets need to be added).
+Tagging (`git tag v1.0.0 && git push --tags`) therefore drives both the published Composer package and the version exposed by the bundle.

+Versioning is derived straight from the Git tag; there is no separate `VERSION` file to maintain. `Notifuse\SymfonyBundle\PackageVersion::getVersion()` resolves the current tag via the `CI_COMMIT_TAG` environment variable (or `git describe` when running locally).
+This keeps runtime version and published version in sync with your Git history.

 ## Testing and Quality

 This bundle does not ship with its own test-suite; consider mocking `HttpClientInterface` when writing integration tests for your Symfony application.